sauliusgrigaitis/centostrano/README.txt

 deprec - Deployment Recipes for Capistrano
 ------------------------------------------

+== dep2

+# dep2 defines the CRUD of system services with the following tasks

+	:install                : add or remove the application from disk
+	:config                 : push config files to server
+	:config_gen             : generate config files from templates
+	                          - kept in version control
+	                          - allow extra modifications made by hand :start, :stop, :restart : control process on server :activate, :deactivate  : install or remove start script :backup, :restore       : for services that generate valuable data

+	Some of these won't be relevant to some services.
+In these cases, there will be no :desc set so they won't show up in task lists.
+	They should still be present so they don't cause an error if called.

+# dep2 supports a choice of deployment architectures:

+  webserver: nginx(default), apache
+  appserver: mongrel(default)
+  database: mysql(default), postgresql

+# dep2 interactively prompts for values not supplied in config file(s):

+	maculike:~ mbailey$ cap2 deprec:install_rails_stack
+	 * executing `deprec:install_rails_stack'
+	select webserver type:
+	1. nginx
+	2. apache
+	?
+1
+	select application server type:
+	1. mongrel
+	2. webrick
+	?
+1
+	select database server type:
+	1. mysql
+	2. postgres
+	?
+2
+	about to install nginx, mongrel, postgres

+dep2 has canonical task names, linked through to system specific settings So users can remember a simple set regardless of the implementation chosen.

+deprec:web:install -> deprec:nginx:restart

+# dep2

+- rotates logs

+# dep2 now uses debian layout for apache configs

 QUICKSTART

 To get your rails app running on a stock standard Ubuntu 6.06 server: